 The Intersectional Research Database is a searchable annotated catalog of scholarly publications on the intersections of race, class, gender, and other dimensions of inequality.

-This database remains a rich collection of bibliographical resources on interdisciplinary, intersectional empirical literature.
-The database contains a variety of scholarship that examines the intersections of race, gender, ethnicity, and other dimensions of inequality.
+The Consortium on Race, Gender and Ethnicity (CRGE) launched the Intersectional Research Database in 2005 as the only online searchable compilation of research that examines patterns of inequality using intersections of power relations, namely race, ethnicity, class, and gender.
+This database provides a rich collection of bibliographical resources on interdisciplinary, intersectional empirical literature.
+The database contains scholarship using a large number of methods that examines the intersections of race, gender, ethnicity, and other dimensions of inequality.
 The Intersectional Research Database is a free, online service to scholars committed to superior quality interdisciplinary work on how intersections of difference construct and shape everyday life.
 Users can search, narrow entries by topic, or browse all entries.
 Each entry contains a citation of a book or article and an annotation written by the CRGE research team.

 Since this database is interdisciplinary, it is also fitting that the bibliographical resources and subsequent annotations are provided by a community of interdisciplinary scholars in social sciences, arts, and humanities.
 The Intersectional Research Database is the result of the dedicated hard work of both graduate students and faculty since its inception in 2005.
 CRGE gratefully acknowledges the exemplary work of these emerging student scholars: